The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Single particles confined in electrodynamic traps. Methods of investigation

 An EDB can be used to levitate highly viscous single aerosol particles for water diffusion experiments, as demonstrated in \cite{Bast18}.
-The particle growth and reduction of the shell refractive index are experimentally observed via redshift and blueshift behaviour of the Mie resonances, respectively.
+Particle growth and reduction of the shell refractive index are experimentally observed via redshift and blueshift behaviour of the Mie resonances, respectively.
 The particle radius as well as a core-shell radius ratio are inferred from the measured shift pattern and Mie scattering calculations.

-A system used to characterize individual aerosol particles using stable and repeatable measurement of elastic light scattering is described in \cite{Lane18}.
+A system used to characterize individual aerosol particles based on stable and repeatable measurement of elastic light scattering is described in \cite{Lane18}.
 The technique relies on using a linear electrodynamic quadrupole (LEQ) particle trap that levitates charged particles injected using ESI.
-The particles are confined along the stability line which coincides with the trap centre.
-Optical interrogation is employed to investigate the particles, the scattered light is collected and intensities are calculated based upon the Lorenz-Mie scattering theory.
-Correlation of scattered light measurements for different wavelengths enables one to distinguish and categorize inhomogeneous particles \cite{Lane18}.
+Particles are confined along the stability line which coincides with the trap centre.
+Optical interrogation is employed to investigate particles, the scattered light is collected and intensities are calculated based on the Lorenz-Mie scattering theory.
+Correlation of scattered light measurements for different wavelengths enable one to distinguish and categorize inhomogeneous particles \cite{Lane18}.

-Measurements performed towards determining the size and absorption of single nonspherical aerosol particles from angularly-resolved elastic light scattering are presented in \cite{Walt19}.
-The paper describes how the analysis of two-dimensional angular optical scattering (TAOS) patterns provides a technique that enables measuring the absorption of a single aerosol particle.
+Measurements performed towards determining the size and absorption of single nonspherical aerosol particles from angularly-resolved elastic light scattering are presented in \cite{Walt19}, where it is demonstrated how the analysis of two-dimensional angular optical scattering (TAOS) patterns provides a technique that enables measuring the absorption of a single aerosol particle.

-Investigations with respect to the optical absorption cross section for homogeneous spheres that interact with electromagnetic radiation in the visible range, calculated with the Mie equations, are performed in \cite{Soren19}.
+Ref. \cite{Soren19} reports investigations on the optical absorption cross section for homogeneous spheres that interact with electromagnetic radiation in the visible range, calculated using Mie equations.
 Four regimes can be distinguished: the Rayleigh Regime, the Geometric Regime, the Reflection Regime, and a Crossover Regime.